Ernest Bryson: Career

 As part of the Musical League Festival, Bryson's Idylls of a Summer's Day was performed in 1909.
 His next big success was Voices, a study for orchestra premièred by Sir Henry Wood at the Promenade Concert, London on 15 September 1910.
 Next came The Stranger for Baritone, chorus & small orchestra, which was premièred by the Liverpool Philharmonic Choir and Orchestra in 1917.
 His part-song Drum-taps was reviewed as a new publication in 1918.
-His Fanfare for an Adventure was published in 1921 as a piano version but the original version has not been found, nor has the occasion for which it was written been identified.
-It may have been a national event or a local, perhaps Boy Scout, event.
+His Fanfare for an Adventure was published in 1921 as a piano version.

-The peak of Bryson's composing career was probably his opera The Leper's Flute with libretto by Ian Colvin.
-It was premièred in Glasgow on 15 October 1926 by the British National Opera Company and subsequently toured to Edinburgh, Manchester, Liverpool and London.
+Bryson's opera The Leper's Flute with libretto by Ian Colvin was premièred in Glasgow on 15 October 1926 by the British National Opera Company and subsequently toured to Edinburgh, Manchester, Liverpool and London.
 Also that year Bryson's song cycle The Unfading Garden was introduced by Hugh Campbell at the Grotriau Hall.
 A song cycle, A Last Harvest was played at the Reid Concert at the University of Edinburgh on 19 November 1927.
-The Radio Times shows that on 27 August 1937 Bryson's The Field of Boliauns was broadcast; performed by the BBC Orchestra conducted by Clarence Raybould with Parry Jones (tenor), but no other record of this work has been found.
+The Radio Times shows that on 27 August 1937 Bryson's The Field of Boliauns was broadcast; performed by the BBC Orchestra conducted by Clarence Raybould with Parry Jones (tenor).